 Understanding your earnings:

 - When you’re going through the top of your pay stub, you’ll be able to find your basic information.
 This would include the complete name of your employer, his or her address, and the date that the paycheck was issued.
 You may also find information regarding the parts of the company that processes your payroll.
 You will likely find the check number at the top of the pay stub.
-This information is very useful for when you would like to enter it into your financial records to help you keep better track of your income sources and amounts.
-And in the event that there’s anything wrong with the information in the pay stub, all you have to do is check with the human resources department so they can help you fix the problem.
+This information is very useful when you would like to enter it into your financial records to help you keep better track of your income sources and amounts.
+And if there’s anything wrong with the information in the pay stub, all you have to do is check with the human resources department so they can help you fix the problem.

 - Find the area in your pay stub that’s labeled as “Gross Pay”.
-The gross pay will always be around a certain period of time; this would be the pay period.
+The gross pay will always be around a certain period; this would be the pay period.
 The pay period will vary in length, which means that it all depends on your employer.
 These pay periods may cover weekly, bi-weekly, or even monthly periods.
 While other periods are possible, they are not as common.